-The Crime Victim Compensation Act was established by the Illinois General Assembly in 1973 with the primary goal of helping to reduce the financial burden imposed on victims of violent crime and their families.
-The Illinois Crime Victim Compensation Program can provide eligible victims and their families with up to $27,000 in financial assistance for expenses accrued as a result of a violent crime.
+The Crime Victims Compensation Act was established by the Illinois General Assembly in 1973 with the primary goal of helping to reduce the financial burden imposed on victims of violent crime and their families.
+The Illinois Crime Victims Compensation Program offers reimbursement up to $27,000 ($45,000 eff.
+8/7/22) for expenses incurred by eligible victims as a result of a violent crime.

 If you or someone you love is having difficulty coping with the long-term effects of a violent crime, please call our toll-free Crime Victims Assistance Line for more information about compensation and other statewide victim services: 1-800-228-3368 (Voice) 1-877-398-1130 (TTY).

-The application for Crime Victim Compensation is available to complete and submit online or download.
+The application for Crime Victims Compensation is available to complete and submit online or download.
 Several resources are available to explain the process and assist with completing the application.

 Read or Download: